Electronic Press Kit

 Bio:

-Formed in 2018, the band quickly released their debut EP, Wake Up, You’re Rockin’! that same year, with their debut full length album, Come On Angels following in 2020.
-Known for their energetic live shows, the Gravamen have shared the stage with a diverse collection of groups including The Squirrel Nut Zippers, The Heavy Heavy, Wayne Hancock, and BIg Sandy and his Fly-Rite Boys
+Going strong since 2018, the band debuted with the Wake Up, You’re Rockin’!
+EP, followed by their full-length album Come On Angels in 2020.
+Known for their high-energy live shows, they’ve shared stages with a diverse range of artists including The Squirrel Nut Zippers, The Heavy Heavy, Skinny Lister, Wayne Hancock, and Big Sandy & His Fly-Rite Boys.

 High-res photos: